marcelpetersen/mobil/_drafts/the-year-in-pictures.md

 ### MAY

 We celebrated warmer weather and moving into a new office - our third building on the Hamburg campus - with a BBQ on the terrace.
-Life is good!
+Good vibes and fun times were had by all!

 ***